 A performance that hit the right notes in all respects.

 Women with Latitude and The Solstice Singers held another highly successful concert on Sunday, 13th Nov.
 The concert raised funds for Church of the Trinity and their program of assisting asylum seekers to gain safe haven visas in Australia.
 The full house audience were incredibly receptive.
-Thanks to all who attended.

 2016 Adelaide Fringe